rust-lang/book/second-edition/src/ch00-00-introduction.md

 learner who prefers to learn every detail before moving onto the next, you may want to skip Chapter 2 and go straight to Chapter 3.

+Chapter 5 discusses structs and methods, and Chapter 6 covers enums, `match` expressions, and the `if let` control flow construct.
+Structs and enums are the ways to make custom types in Rust.

+In Chapter 7, you'll learn about Rust's module system and privacy for organizing your code and its public API.
+Chapter 8 discusses some common collection data structures provided by the standard library: vectors, strings, and hash maps.

+Chapter 10 digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
+Chapter 11 is all about testing, which is still necessary even with Rust's safety guarantees to ensure your program's logic is correct.
+In Chapter 12, we'll build a subset of the functionality of the `grep` command line tool that searches for text within files and we'll use many of the concepts we discussed in the previous chapters.

+Chapter 13 explores closures and iterators: features of Rust that come from functional programming languages.
+In Chapter 14, we'll explore more about Cargo and talk about best practices for sharing your libraries with others.
+Chapter 15 discusses smart pointers provided by the standard library and the traits that enable their functionality.

+In Chapter 16, we'll go through different models of concurrent programming and how Rust helps you to program using multiple threads fearlessly.
+Chapter 17 looks at how Rust idioms compare to Object Oriented Programming principles you may be familiar with.

+Chapter 18 is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs.
+Chapter 19 is a smorgasbord of advanced topics that you might be interested in, including unsafe Rust and more about lifetimes, traits, types, functions, and closures.

+In Chapter 20, we'll finish up with a project where we'll implement a low-level multithreaded web server!

+Finally, there are some appendices.
+These contain useful information about the language in a more reference-like format.

 In the end, there’s no wrong way to read a book: if you want to skip ahead, go for it!
 You may have to jump back if you find things confusing.
 Do whatever works for you.